Fordham, Bronx

 Fordham is a neighborhood located in the western Bronx, New York City.
 Fordham is roughly bordered by East 196th Street to the north, the Harlem River to the west, Fordham Road to the south, and Southern Boulevard to the east.
-The neighborhood's primary thoroughfares are Fordham Road and Grand Concourse.
+The neighborhood's primary thoroughfares are Fordham Road and the Grand Concourse.

-Fordham is located within Bronx Community Board 5 and Bronx Community Board 7, and its ZIP Codes include 10453, 10457, 10458 and 10468.
+Fordham is located within Bronx Community Board 5 and Bronx Community Board 7, and its ZIP Codes include 10453, 10457, 10458, and 10468.
 Its main subway line is the IND Concourse Line, operating under the Grand Concourse, with the IRT Jerome Avenue Line on its western border.
 The area is patrolled by the New York City Police Department's 46th Precinct.
 New York City Housing Authority (NYCHA) property in the area is patrolled by P.S.A.
 7 at 737 Melrose Avenue in the Melrose section of the Bronx.
 The neighborhood is home to the original, Rose Hill campus of Fordham University.

 History

 Jan Arcer, a Dutch settler (who anglicized his name to John Archer), established a community at what is now 225th Street near the Harlem River in 1666.
-Archer owned 3900 acres of land which Francis Lovelace, the colonial governor of New York approved for settlement.
+Archer owned 3900 acres of land which Francis Lovelace, the colonial governor of New York, approved for settlement.
 The area known as "Fordham Manor" was 6 square miles.
 This was called a Patent, making Archer "Lord of the Manor".
 Sixteen families established farms in the area.
 The Manor lasted from 1671 to 1762.

-Archer chose the name Fordham for his community, which may have been a reference to its location near a shallow crossing ("ford") of the Bronx River, or may have been a reference to John Fordham, a fourteenth-century English priest.
+Archer chose the name Fordham for his community, which may have been a reference to its location near a shallow crossing ("ford") of the Bronx River, or may have been a reference to John Fordham, a fifteenth-century English priest.